squid-cache/squid-cache.github.io/ConfigExamples/Intercept/Ipfw.rst

 }}}

 == rc.firewall.local Configuration ==

-You will need to replace some value in the following example:
- * IFACE - interface where client requests are coming from
- * SQUIDIP - the IP squid will be listening on for intercepted requests (can be 127.0.0.1)

 {{{
+# Interface where client requests are coming from
+IFACE=eth0

+# The IP Squid is listening on for requests. localhost is safest.
+SQUIDIP=127.0.0.1

+# Path to ipfw command
 IPFW=/sbin/ipfw

 ${IPFW} -f flush
 ${IPFW} add 60000 permit ip from any to any
-${IPFW} add 100 fwd SQUIDIP,3129 tcp from any to any 80 recv IFACE }}}
+${IPFW} add 100 fwd ${SQUIDIP},3129 tcp from any to any 80 recv ${IFACE}
+}}}

 == Testing ==